- Solar advice hub

 - Look after the inverter

-1. Monitor their output
+2. Monitor their output

-If your output looks wrong, donât try and fix the issue yourself â itâs easy to get in a mess when dealing with wiring and connections, and it can be dangerous.
+In any case, donât try and fix the issue yourself â itâs easy to get in a mess when dealing with wiring and connections, and it can be dangerous.
 Itâs much safer and more reliable to have the issue looked at by a professional.

-For more post-installation tips, read our guide on what to do once you're a solar panel system owner.
+For more post-installation tips, check out our guide on what to do once youâve got solar panels.

-2. Keep them clear of shading
+3. Keep them clear of shading

 Trees or buildings that cast shade on your roof can reduce the amount of sunlight that reaches your solar panels, which in turn lowers your systemâs output.

 Shading is the bane of solar panels, particularly when theyâre all on a single inverter string.
-This setup forces all panels to generate the same level of output â which means the lowest.
+This setup forces all your panels to reduce their output to match the worst-performing panel.

 The resultant heat can melt or burn the cells, damage the electrical equipment within, or cause cracks in the glass, all of which can permanently degrade your system.